Resources - Table of Contents:

 changes in how the satellite data is processed and adjusted have substantially

-increased the amount of sea-level rise which U. Colorado reports.
+the amount of sea-level rise which U. Colorado reports.

 There are many different factors